Police arrest Fremont man

-At approximately 1:30 a.m., April 7, Carlos A. Pineda-Aguilar, 34, of Fremont was arrested on suspicion of disturbing the peace and stalking outside of a residence in the 1000 block of north Lincoln Avenue, Fremont Police reported.
+At approximately 3:30 a.m., April 11, Tomas M. Montejo, 20, of Fremont was arrested on suspicion of driving while under the influence of alcohol following a traffic stop in the 2300 block of north Luther Road, Fremont Police reported.

 Support Local Journalism